 Our planet puts 3.8 billion years of open-source R&D at our fingertips.
 It is abundant with priceless patents, the most advanced algorithms, and the most skilled architects, engineers, green chemists and systems designers.

-We are overlooking our most promising–and arguably only–solution for survival and regenerative development amidst the most pressing challenges to ever face a human generation.
-The cost equivalent of humans replicating nature’s open-source R&D–offering 3.8 billion years of innovation and free patents, and over USD100 trillion in free ecosystem services, is incomparable.
+We often overlook our most promising–and arguably only–solution for survival and regenerative development, amidst the most pressing challenges to ever face a human generation.
+The cost equivalent of humans replicating nature’s open-source R&D–offering 3.8 billion years of innovation and free patents, and an estimated USD 125 trillion in free ecosystem services, is incomparable.